 It is important to distinguish that LoRaWAN End Nodes communicate with LoRaWAN Gateways through low power LoRaWAN, whereas Gateways communicate with the Network Server through higher bandwidth communication protocols like WiFi, Ethernet or Cellular!

 What Characteristics of LoRaWAN Gateways Do You Need to know?

-The most basic function of LoRaWAN Gateways is to simply demodulate LoRa packets from end nodes and transfer them to the server, but there are still several key elements you have to be aware of when working with LoRaWAN Gateways or LoRaWAN networks in general.
+The most basic function of LoRaWAN Gateways is to simply demodulate LR packets from end nodes and transfer them to the server, but there are still several key elements you have to be aware of when working with LoRaWAN Gateways or LoRaWAN networks in general.

 Gateway Forwarding Protocols

-The Packet Forwarder is the software that provides the core functionality of a LoRaWAN Gateway, and defines the method of that is used to receive LoRa packets and transmit them to the network server.
+The Packet Forwarder is the software that provides the core functionality of a LoRaWAN Gateway, and defines the method of that is used to receive LR packets and transmit them to the network server.